Katahdin Mountain APRS Station

 COMMENTS: .

-Timothy D'Apice KA1YBS has volunteered to climb Mt Katahdin next year (2010).
-He rushed to the AT in 2009 to participate as a hiker on Long Trail/Appalachian trail Junction, Bald Mountain, Bennington VT.
+Timothy D'Apice KA1YBS volunteered to climb Mt Katahdin in 2011.
+He began planning for it back in 2010 and was always interested in this Ham Radio GOlden Packet project.
+Back in 2009 he rushed to the AT to participate as a hiker on Long Trail/Appalachian trail Junction, Bald Mountain, Bennington VT.
 He exchanged packets with Mount Greylock which was the only operational station within range during this event.

 The challenge is the mountains inbetween KQ1L-6 and the lower more accessible sites we have selected on Katahdin as shown in the KX4O analysis below.
 But with knife-edge refraction and maybe a small beam, the signals should be workable.
 From the top, I bet a direct shot to Mount Washington might work?